Sviatko124/TinDog-Website/README.md

 # TinDog Website
-A website I created while learning HTML/CSS/Javascript at an online course
+A website I created while learning HTML/CSS/Javascript in an online course.